xr3ng/xrengine/docs/content/en/docs/10-api-reference/file-upload.md

 A description of the file.

 ##### url (string)
-The URL of the file in XRChat's storage cache.
+The URL of the file in XREngine's storage cache.

 ##### mime_type (string)
 The mime_type of the file.